Skip to main content

 All permits have an expiry date which is a maximum of 5 years from the issue date.
 After this the permit ceases to be valid.
 Renewal of a permit is conducted in the same way as initial application except the form of assessment is likely to differ.

-The permit holder will need to complete an application form and pass it to their Nights Away Adviser (NAA).
-The NAA will consider the experience of the applicant and decide the most appropriate form of assessment.
+The permit holder will need to apply for a permit through the membership system, this will identify a Nights Away Assessor who will consider the experience of the applicant and decide the most appropriate form of assessment.

-A practical assessment is unlikely to be required, but the NAA may wish to meet the applicant or may simply consider the experience listed and issue a recommendation to the commissioner on the strength of the known evidence.
+A practical assessment is unlikely to be required but the Nights Away Assessor may wish to meet the applicant or may simply consider the experience listed and issue a recommendation to the commissioner on the strength of the known evidence.

 Nights Away Assessment Checklist